-But if your family isn’t operating within a hard-and-fast moving timeline, there are a number of projects that not only achieve your renovation goals but are also fairly safe bets when it comes to return on investment.
+If you have some time before you plan to list your home, there are a number of projects that not only achieve your renovation goals but are also fairly safe bets when it comes to your return on investment.
 If you think you might sell within the next few years, these projects can significantly increase the value of your home.

 Improve Curb Appeal

 When potential buyers visit your home, you want to make a great first impression.
 Many home improvement projects focus on interior space.
 But sellers shouldn’t underestimate the value of good curb appeal.
 Are your hedges nicely trimmed?
 Is your front lawn well-maintained?
 By planting new flowers and shrubs, touching up paint, improving the entryway with new brick or stone veneer, or replacing the gutters, your home can instantly stand out from the rest.
 If you find that your house is too dark at night, consider adding extra exterior lighting.
 Make sure your sidewalks and driveway are clear.
 Cleaning the yard and clearing debris can also help improve the look of your home.

 Learn More: How to Add Curb Appeal to Your Home